-Here you are dealing with two types of clients, dedicated athletes or medical populations.
+Here you are dealing with two types of clients, dedicated athletes, and medical populations.

-When it comes to dedicated athletes, you are dealing with people who are already-fit and healthy.
+When it comes to dedicated athletes, you deal with people who are already fit and healthy.

 You need to know your stuff inside and out because the goal is to maximize the athletic potential of individuals whose careers depend on performance in many cases.

-You are often providing rehabilitative or therapeutic exercise solutions for people recovering from injuries or those who are permanently incapacitated for whatever reason.
+You often provide rehabilitative or therapeutic exercise solutions for people recovering from injuries or permanently incapacitated for whatever reason.

-The delicacy of such clients requires a precise knowledge and technical implementation which requires massive amounts of experience and education.
+The delicacy of such clients requires precise knowledge and technical implementation, which requires massive amounts of experience and education.

 Because of this, the entry barrier is at an all-time high.

-Along with this, a good specialist certification to show that you are equipped with contemporary, practical skills is also a good idea.
+Good specialist certification is also a good idea to show you are equipped with contemporary, practical skills.

-Many high-performance centers are skills specific, as in they will focus their services on offering training for one particular sport.
+Many high-performance centers are skills-specific, as they will focus their services on training for one sport.